Ujjalt/ujjaltimshina/_pages/about.md

   </div>

 <div style="margin-top: 14px; background:#f7f2e7; padding:16px 20px; border-left:6px solid #8c6d3a; border-radius:6px; font-family:Georgia, serif; font-size:15.5px; color:#1a3d1a;">
   <strong style="color: #1a3d1a;">This is my Automemoriomathography.
-Read slowly, or not at all.
 The mathematics will wait.

 </strong>